 - If they turn 5 between 1 Apr and 31st Aug then they are of compulsory school age on 31st August.

 - If they turn 5 between 1 Sept and 31 Dec then they are of compulsory school age on 31st December.

 The document attached below, 'Attendance Matters', outlines our view on attendance and makes clear our and the government's expectations of you and your child.

 Leave of Absence

 Each application is looked at on its own merits.
-The Department for Education has allowed Head Teachers to judge what constitutes “exceptional circumstances’ in relation to requests from parents for family holidays taken in term time.
+Only “extremely exceptional circumstances’ will be approved in relation to requests from parents for family holidays taken in term time.